 We were asked to host a webinar for Applied Arts in November 2018, on the topic of “The Collective Catapult: Creating Opportunity with Community.”
 Read more here: OCAD University article.

-Returning to speak at the University Art Association, once again, this time we spoke about the correlation between compassion and productivity.
+Returning to speak at the University Art Association, once again, this time held in October 2017 in Banff, we spoke about the correlation between compassion and productivity.
 Interesting topic.
 Read more: Page 69 of UAAC Conference.pdf

-For the 5th time, we were honoured to be invited to speak at the Association of Registered Graphic Design Educators Conference.
-We spoke about our favourite topic: Trends and technology and their impact on the future of advertising.
+For the 5th time, we were honoured to be invited to speak at the 2016 Association of Registered Graphic Design Educators Conference.
+We spoke about one of our favourite topics: Trends and technology and their impact on the future of advertising.

-Applied Arts invited us to moderate a panel of industry experts discussing the future of advertising.
+Applied Arts invited us to moderate a panel of industry experts discussing the future of advertising on Nov.
+7, 2016.
 1,500 people interested in the creative arts attended.
 See more about Creative Futures here.

 Ann Urban was featured in the March 2016 issue of Applied Arts where she wrote “Paralleling the seismic shift from an analogue world to a digital world, OCAD University responded with a more rigorous, richer approach to advertising.
 Today, our ad program, revamped in 2012 by Ann Urban and Chair Sandy Kedey teaches strategy, research, media, budgeting, branding, positioning, ideation, art direction, design and copywriting—executed in multiple software across a vast range of media, both traditional and leading edge…’ Read article here.